 The duplication of customer records is a natural outcome when you source data from multiple channels and application systems.
 These channels of data are just so variant and in high volume that identifying unique customers that touch those channels is a very expensive endeavor.
 This is where the Identity Resolution industry comes into the picture.
 Over the past decade, this industry has enabled organizations to tag a unique ID to the customers that touch the organization's channels.
 But getting that information requires a complex back and forth with third-party Identity Resolution companies and is ridiculously expensive to implement.
 What if you could resolve duplicate customer identities right within the data landscape you use every day?
 Truelty gives you exactly that.

-to the Data,
+code to the

 You’ve already done the work getting the data into Snowflake, why not use the power of Snowflake to compute customer uniqueness where the data lives?
 Truelty brings the Identity Resolution code to your Snowflake instance, allowing you full control over the security of your data.